epkuznetsova/capstone_project_carsales/README.md

 ### Modelling

 For building Pareto surface I used NSGA-II.
-Pote